 ook of the Month Club selection, warned tongue-in-cheek: "You better behave yourselves, or you just may really get my attention."
 Dr. Cook gave a brief run-down of his career from medical student to best-selling author.
 Each of his medical thrillers has r

 aised public consciousness concerning a pressing medical issue.
 As to the theme of his latest opus, he simply smiled: "You better watch out!"
 Another book, "Invasion," scheduled for original paperback release, is also the basis for a TV movie.

 Barry Eisenstein is vice president for science and technology at Beth Israeel Deaconess Medical Center in Boston....

 Bruce Scotton is senior editor of the "Textbook of Transpersonal Psychiatry and Psychology," co-edited with Chinen and Battista, published by Basic Books, N.Y., in 1996.
 It is the first textbook to address spiritual development and functioning a

 s a normal part of human existence and, therefore, as a natural part of the purview of the sciences of the mind and brain.

 Yvonne S. Thornton received her executive master's degree in health policy and management from Columbia in November 1996.
 Her first medical textbook, "Primary Care for the Obstetrician and Gynecologist," has been p,Ó has been published.
 The

 American Library Association has voted her book, "The Ditchdigger's Daughters," one of the best books for young adults in 1996.
-This best seller is available in paperback and hardcover and inspired a world premiere movie shown on ther the the Family Chann
+This best seller is available in paperback and hardcover and inspired a world premiere movie shown on the Family Channel.

 el Feb.
 23, 1997.
 A new book about women's health care, "Woman to Woman," has been completed and is scheduled for publication this summer.
 The New Jersey Education Association presented Yvonne with its Award for Excellence in Literature in November 1996.